 How Good is Tropius in Brilliant Diamond and Shining Pearl (BDSP)?

 Of course, like all Pokemon created up until Generation 4, Tropius was one of a slew of Pokemon who made their first appearance since Ultra Sun and Ultra Moon in the Gen 4 remakes Brilliant Diamond and Shining Pearl.
 It’s a shame I didn’t get around to writing a BDSP article about Tropius, as I focused on Legends Arceus regional forms instead.
 Tropius does see a tiny speck of usage in BDSP competitive singles on Pokemon Showdown; sadly, my go-to stat site Pikalytics doesn’t have a proper page for Tropius for BDSP.

 However, Serebii.net does have a breakdown of Tropius and its movepool for BDSP.
 Fortunately, Tropius still has Dragon Hammer which it gained during Ultra Sun and Ultra Moon, but now also learns it by level up at 46, swapping out Bestow which wasn’t that useful anyway.
-Hopefully, this upgrade remains in Scarlet and Violet, but it would instead learn Outrage at Level 46 instead.
+This upgrade would not appear in Scarlet and Violet, but it would instead learn Outrage at Level 46 instead.
 We’ll see why this Dragon move is important in a moment.